Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 However, we did observe that northern conferences had a greater proportion of teams with fight songs for which `men` was “yes.”
-Therefore, let’s create a confidence interval to find what the true difference in proportions really is.
+Therefore, let’s create a confidence interval to find what the true difference in proportions really is:

 ``` r
 set.seed(10081999)